-Again, since sanding helps paint to bond well to the wood material, sand the primed surface of the wood, and repeat the process of cleaning off dust and debris.
+Step 1: Sand the primed surface once it has dried.
+Again, sanding helps paint to bond well to the wood material.
+Be sure to repeat the process of cleaning off dust and debris.

-We feel like a broken record, but once the first coat of paint dries, you’ll need to sand the surface again before applying the second set of paint to ensure a beautifully bonded paint job.
+Step 4: Once dried, sand the painted surface.
+We feel like a broken record, but once the first coat of paint dries, sanding the surface again before applying the second coat of paint will ensure a beautifully bonded paint job.

 Painting can be a fun or even relaxing pastime for many of us.
-While we all want to jump ahead to the fun part, it’s imperative that you faithfully complete all of the necessary steps in the preparation process before slapping on that coat of paint.
-Failing to do so could result in a less-perfect paint job, including peeling, blistering, or uneven paint coats.
+While we all want to jump ahead to the fun part, it’s crucial that you faithfully complete all of the necessary steps in the wood preparation process before slapping on that first coat of paint.
+Failing to do so could result in a less-than-perfect paint job, including peeling, blistering, or uneven paint coats.
 If that happens, you may have to scrape off the damaged paint and start from scratch.
 Avoid unnecessary headaches and prep for the job the right way.